josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 Some think the limit 2<sup>16</sup>=65,536 because that's all the ports available.
 That's true for a single client making a connection to an IP, port pair.
 For instance, my laptop will only be able to make 65000 connections to Google (probably a lot less due to NAT and they will block me before I reach 65k connections).
-So if you have a usecase with intense intertwined communciation between two machines using more than 65K concurrent connections, the client will need to connect from a second IP address.
+So if you have a use case with intense intertwined communication between two machines using more than 65K concurrent connections, the client will need to connect from a second IP address.

 For a server listening on a port, each incoming connection *DOES NOT* consume a port on the server.
 The server only consumes the one port that it is listening on.
 Secondly connections will be coming from multiple IP addresses.
-In the best case the server will be able to listen to all IP address, coming from all ports.
+In the best case the server will be able to listen to all IP addresses, coming from all ports.

 Each packet has:
-1. 32bit source IP (the IP address the connection is coming from)
+1. 32 bit source IP (the IP address the connection is coming from)
-2. 16bit source port (the port on the source IP address the connection is coming from)
+2. 16 bit source port (the port on the source IP address the connection is coming from)
-3. 32bit destination IP (the IP address the connection is going to)
+3. 32 bit destination IP (the IP address the connection is going to)
-4. 16bit destination port (the port on the destination IP address the connection is going to)
+4. 16 bit destination port (the port on the destination IP address the connection is going to)

 Then theoretical limit is 2<sup>48</sup> - 1 which is about 1 quadrillion because: